josePhoenix/stubproj/README.md

     stubproj PROJ_HOST PROJ_DIR PROJ_NAME PORT

-Example creating a project `newproj` on `myserver` rooted at `/grp/jwst/myfolder` and with a notebook server on port 9900.
+Example creating a project `newproj` on `myfavoritehost` rooted at `/grp/jwst/myfolder` and with a notebook server on port 9900.

     local$ stubproj newproj myserver /grp/jwst/myfolder 9900